-Okay okay, we’re finally getting to the good stuff.
-It’s just paramount that I offer at least some information on equalization before we get to our discussing about EQ pedals.
+Okay, okay, we’re finally getting to the good stuff.
+It’s just paramount that I offer at least some information on equalization before we get to our discussion about EQ pedals.

 I got fairly thorough in my explanation of EQ in the earlier sections.
 Only a few EQ types, however, apply directly to dedicated EQ pedals.

-The simple answer to “what is an EQ pedal?” is: an EQ unit that is designed into a stompbox unit, typically marketed toward guitarists and bassists.
+The simple answer to “what is an EQ pedal?” is as follows: an EQ unit designed into a stompbox unit, typically marketed toward guitarists and bassists.